CT1 ARCP GUIDANCE and FAQs

 It is vital that you get to the point where you have attempted part B by the end of 23 months, otherwise if there are no extenuating circumstances you will be released from core surgical training.
 (JCST March 2014)

-Currently, to my knowledge less than 50% of you have Part A. 3 of the current CT2s do not have Part A. You are only allowed an extra six months of training within the GOLD GUIDE rules in which to get Part B exam (which means you have to have Part A to do October Part B sitting).
+You should aim to have passed Part A by the end of your CT1 year.
+You are only allowed an extra six months of training within the Gold Guide rules in which to get Part B exam (which means you have to have Part A by the end of your CT1 year to do the October Part B sitting).

 If you gain MRCS B outside the programme you need to provide a special application form to apply for ST3 with support from Dean, Head of School and TPD) and after completion of SpR /ST training will be awarded a CESR (CP) NTN and not a CCT NTN.